loafey/master-thesis/Planning/4. Approach.typ

 1. Creating a compiler for SLFL as it exists currently.
 2. Extending SLFL and the compiler with the new features.

-We plan on first focusing on the actual creation of the compiler.
+We plan on first focusing on the creation of the compiler.
 Once the base compiler has been made, we will focus on adding the new features to the language.